mklissa/DAVF/README.md

 # SparseMountainCar-v0

-To reproduce the experiments on SparseMountainCar-v0, you should simply proceed by:
+To reproduce the experiments on SparseMountainCar-v0, you should simply proceed by installing the requirements in any environment:

 ```
-pip install -e .
+python setup.py install
 ```

 After which, you can run the experiments: